 If CREG Scan indicates that your contract is too expensive compared with the market average, there’s not a moment to lose: you need to change your price plan or even your supplier!
 To do this, the regulator’s tool will refer you to a certified energy comparison site.
 This means that you will be able to find objective, transparent, high quality information.

-There is currently only one online comparison site that can claim to have received the official certification label: Energyprice.be.
+It is the case, for instance, of Energyprice.be, which is the first online comparison site that received the official certification label.
 In addition, the platform takes into account the supplier promotions so that it can offer you the most complete and reliable comparison possible.

 Once you have done your comparison and found the energy contract that is best for your new home, you just need to switch contract.
 To do this, simply enter your contact details online (name, address, EAN codes for the new accommodation, etc.).
 Then, in just three clicks, you will have confirmed your request to change contract, without even needing to leave the website!